Care Safety for Children & Infants

 weighing 20 pounds or less must be in a rear-facing car seat.
 Check the

-seat for its specific weight limit; some newer infant seats can accommodate
+seat for its specific weight limit; some infant seats can accommodate

 Convertible seats: These seats can be used from birth until about age 4, or until the child

-Booster seats: These seats are used when a child has outgrown a toddler or convertible
+Booster seats: These seats are used when a child outgrows the height and weight limits

-seat but is still too small to fit properly in an adult safety belt.
-Boosters
+of other seats but is still too small to fit properly in an adult seat

-require both shoulder and lap belts to be used.
-Also, an adjustable headrest
+belt.
+Booster seats require both shoulder and lap belts to be used.